Faith-Nchifor/cmr-pidgin-pos-tagger/README.md

 # cmr-pidgin-pos-tagger
-An POS tagger for cameroonian pidgin (Camtok).
+Training a POS tagger for cameroonian pidgin (Kamtok).
 A Hidden Markov Model